lua-rocks/core-deprecated/lib/luapi/luapi.md

 included into `readme.md` (you can use such files not only as examples, but also as simple unit-tests).

-You can document all your code, but keep in mind that luapi will only parse **types** and only write **module-types**.
+You can document all your code, but remember that luapi will only parse **types** and only write **module-types**.

 + **Type** is `--[[...]]` comments block with the tag `@` inside.